spardoel/Bike-trainer/Posts/2022-08-18-bike_trainer_blog_1.md

     "Custom"                       "8E400001-F315-4F60-9FB8-838830DAEA50"    "Custom"

 ```
-As you can see, the services and chracteristics are nicely listed along with the UUIDs and attributes.
+As you can see, the services and characteristics are nicely listed along with the UUIDs and attributes.

 ### Wrap up